Dreambound

 Key Points:

-• Dental Assistants support dentists, while Respiratory Therapists treat patients with breathing issues.
+• Dental Assistants work alongside dentists, assisting with procedures, while Respiratory Therapists treat patients with breathing disorders and operate specialized equipment.

 Article continues after recommendations